lgiese/lgiese.boat.io/sonarsensor.md

     Image 2 *JSN-SR04T (from raspberrypi-spy.co.uk)*
 </span>

-After the first tests with the HR-SR04 module and water resistance problems, the JSN-SR04T â€œWaterproof Ultrasonic Distance Measuring Moduleâ€ was chosen.
+After the first tests with the HR-SR04 module and water resistance problems, the JSN-SR04T "Waterproof Ultrasonic Distance Measuring Module" was chosen.
 The module also requires +5V as power supply.
 Measurement distances is accurate about 0.5 cm and the maximum distance is 4.5 meters.

-After the first successful tests in the dry, using the same script as the HR-SR04, we had to determine that the watertightness of the ultrasonic sensor only refers to the probe, i.e.Â it can be used in rain and **not under water**.
+After the first successful tests in the dry, using the same script as the HR-SR04, we had to determine that the watertightness of the ultrasonic sensor only refers to the probe, i.e. it can be used in rain and **not under water**.
 In that time, it was also difficult to attach the sonor to the body of the boat in order to achieve a good vertical depth measurement in the water.

 Price: **around 18 Euro**